dpezely/dot-files/README.md

-The key sequence that will *raise a form by removing its immediate parent scope* gives you much power; e.g., place cursor over opening paren of an expression within `PROGN`, use the key sequence `C-c %`, and everything within that `progn` including the `progn`'s parens go away except for the one.
+The key sequence that will *raise a form by removing its immediate parent scope* gives you much power; e.g., place cursor over opening paren of an expression within `PROGN`, use the key sequence `C-c %`, and everything within that `progn` including the `progn`'s parens go away except for the one with which you started the key sequence.
 This leaves only the form (or value) of where the cursor was when you invoked that key sequence.

 That's very useful for thinking in terms of *expressions*, rather than code or syntax!